WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 If the last part of a sentence ends within parentheses, insert the period after the closing parenthesis.
 If a complete, independent sentence is enclosed within parentheses, include the period inside the parentheses.

+**Examples**

+[tip] Recommended: You can categorize your post with multiple tags (the default tag is uncategorized). [/tip]
+[tip] Recommended: Making changes to the code while running the server could cause errors in your databases.
+(Specifically, it can cause corrupted tables or duplicate values.) [/tip]

 ## Periods with abbreviations

 ## Periods with numbers